hinto-janai/monero-bash/README.md

 ---

-For safety, monero-bash checks its own source code hash integrity before any manipulation of data.
+monero-bash checks its own hash integrity before any manipulation of data.
 If any hash check fails, any command involving data manipulation will also fail.

-If you've deleted some files and now it won't work, remove monero-bash manually and install a fresh copy:
+If you've edited some files and now it won't work, remove monero-bash manually and install a fresh copy:
 ```
 sudo rm -r "/usr/local/share/monero-bash" &&
 sudo rm "/usr/local/bin/monero-bash" &&